Blazemeter/taurus/site/dat/docs/JMeter.md

 Assertions are attached to request elements and used to set fail status on the response.
 Fail status for the response is not the same as response code for JMeter.
-Currently three types of response assertions are available.
+Currently, three types of response assertions are available.

 First one checks http response fields, its short form looks like this: